erik-whiting/gsoc-2022-autowrap/README.md

-For the Google Summer of Code 2022 event, I'll be working with an Open Bioinformatics Foundation (OBF) subgroup called OpenMS.
-Specifically, I'll be working on the Autowrap project, a tool for making C++ libraries available in Python.
-This site will be where I keep track of updates and stuff I learn.
+For the Google Summer of Code 2022 event, I worked with an Open Bioinformatics Foundation (OBF) subgroup called OpenMS.
+Specifically, I worked on the Autowrap project, a tool for making C++ libraries available in Python.
+The following bullet points enuemrate some of the work I accomplished:

-My [progress report](progress_page.md) page tracks what I've accomplished so far
+* My [progress report](progress_page.md) page tracks what I've accomplished so far

-The [PR page](pull_requests.md) is a list of pull requests I've made throughough the project
+* The [PR page](pull_requests.md) is a list of pull requests I've made throughough the project

-The [lessons learned](lessons_learned.md) is a collection of I've learned during GSoC
+* The [lessons learned](lessons_learned.md) is a collection of I've learned during GSoC

 # My Contributions

-The initial goal of this GSoC project was to add support for C++ STL but I did not actually get to that.
-Here are some of the highlights of what I did accomplish over the Summer:
+The initial goal of this GSoC project was to add support for C++ STL.
+However, I spent most of the time working on adding support for unsupported operators and the mapping of wrapped classes.
+Here are some highlights of what I did accomplish over the Summer:

 ## Housekeeping